reflex-media/lesgo-docs/docs/getting-started/structure.md

 > `.env`: default environment, served as a local example.
 > `.env.local`: local environment configuration.
 This should not be committed.
 > `.env.dev`: development environment configuration.
+> `.env.dev.local`: development environment based on local configuration.
+This should not be committed.
 > `.env.sandbox`: sandbox environment configuration.
 > `.env.prod`: production environment configuration.